How to Use ACRIS to Grow Your Real Estate Business

 It just may be too soon.

-But check back on ACRIS regularly so you’re assured that the deed has actually been recorded.
+But check back on ACRIS regularly to ensure the deed has been recorded.

 And if you're a seller who has recently paid off a mortgage, you can frequently check ACRIS to ensure that the Satisfaction of Mortgage was recorded.

-Additionally, NYC Department of Finance now requires that recorded documents need to be submitted electronically.
+The NYC Department of Finance also requires that recorded documents be submitted electronically.

 All you have to do is be registered to use ACRIS and complete an agreement and eRecording Application.

-Searching ACRIS, as we’ve said, requires no registration.
-It’s just for owners uploading their real estate documentations.
+Searching ACRIS, as we've said, requires no registration.
+It's just for owners uploading their real estate documentation.

-This means you can request electronic certified copies of property documents that have been recorded on ACRIS.
+You can request electronic certified copies of property documents recorded on ACRIS.

-But before you request electronic certified copies, just make sure that the recipient of your documents is willing to receive them in an electronic format
+But before you request electronically certified copies, ensure that the recipient of your documents is willing to receive them electronically.

 How ACRIS Can Help Real Estate Professionals